eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 .. image:: /_static/gettingstarted-figures/1.5-3.png
    :align: center

-4. Here you can Select the method you want features to be installed.
-   Click the icons in the tree display to change how features will be installed.
+4. Click the icons in the tree display to change how features will be installed.
    Set up the directory to install Cyclone DDS.
 We recommend that you DO NOT install it in the ``Program Files`` directory, as it needs administrators' permission to write to the folder.
 Click 'Next'.